ClarisseSan/ShoeStore/README.md

 9. Create a new Shoe List destination that includes:

-   * A new layout
+   * A new layout - DONE
-   * A ScrollView
+   * A ScrollView - DONE
-   * A LinearLayout for Shoe Items
+   * A LinearLayout for Shoe Items - DONE
    * A FloatingActionButton with an action to navigate to the shoe detail screen

 10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.

 11. Create a new Shoe Detail destination that includes:

-    * A new layout
+    * A new layout - DONE
     * A TextView label and EditView for the
-      * Shoe Name
+      * Shoe Name - DONE
-      * Company
+      * Company - DONE
-      * Shoe Size
+      * Shoe Size - DONE
-      * Description
+      * Description - DONE
-    * A Cancel button with an action to navigate back to the shoe list screen
+    * A Cancel button with an action to navigate back to the shoe list screen - PENDING
-    * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model
+    * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model - PENDING

 12. Make sure you can’t go back to onboarding screens